Current Projects

 Southern Ocean Surf Reef

-“To create a consistent, surfable wave central to Albany, driving benefits for the community, tourism, economic development, and the retention of the region’s younger age demographic”
+“The creation of a consistent, surfable wave, which maximises available swell conditions and is central to Albany, driving benefits in tourism, economic development and retention of Albany’s younger age demographic.”

 Southern Ocean Surf Reef Community Update & FAQs